 This is a template containing frequently asked questions (FAQs) from refugees and migrants about living in a certain country in Europe.
-We provide a template in English language with general answers as well as templates in eight different languages in the download-section below.
+We provide a template in English language with general answers as well as templates for eight Euopean countries using the local languages in the download-section below.
 Feel free to adapt or elaborate the suggested answers based on your country’s specifications!

 Guidelines for Higher Education staff to help migrants and refugees.

 Download & adapt the guidelines for your purpose!

 Share the guidelines on your institution’s website.

 Welcome to this Country – Frequently Asked Questions

 This is a preview of the FAQ template “Welcome to this Country” in English language.
 Please mind that the answers are rather general and need to be adapted to the specific processes and regulations of the country.
 In the download-section below you can find FAQs tailored to eight European countries, using the local languages.

 - Conditions for refugees during and after seeking asylum

 - Systems for transport, health and working